So how does a person get the most from warranties on the products and services that they have purchased? It’s really quite easy.

 2. The second key to getting the most from warranties is to check the condition of your product on the reminder dates that you wrote on your calendar as described in the first key.
 You are looking for problems that you can get fixed using your warranty as you go along.
 You’ll be more successful in getting issues solved by doing it this way than trying to fix 10 problems during the last month.
 It’s important to know that it sometimes takes several months to fix a problem.
 So if you wait until the end you may lose out.

 3. The third key to getting the most from warranties is the manner in which you approach representatives who are servicing your warranty.
 This is the most important key of all.
-Whomever you deal with, be positive about the company, enthusiastic about the product, and extremely polite and respectful.
+Whoever you deal with, be positive about the company, enthusiastic about the product, and extremely polite and respectful.
 The only way this will work, however, is if you can find it within yourself to do these things with sincerity.

 Consider the job of a customer service representative.
-Throughout each day, they are listening to angry, demanding, impolite customers who are ripping apart the company and products they represent.
-Then someone (like you) comes along who speaks well about the company, products, and is polite and respectful.
+Throughout each day, they are listening to angry, demanding, impolite customers who are ripping apart the company and the products they represent.
+Then someone (like you) comes along who speaks well about the company, and the products, and is polite and respectful.
 What happens is amazing.
 They will go out of their way to help you as much as they can.

 If you sense that you are not getting a favorable initial response from the person who you are talking to, politely end the call so that you can call back and talk to someone else.
 If you are face to face, politely end your conversation and meet with another representative on another day or go to another location.